Carrying out a restructure

 The above information is of a general nature only.
 The information contained in this document does in no way constitute legal advice and all readers should contact a law firm for advice relating to your specific circumstances.

 Anna is a senior partner at SRB, and former head of our Commercial Team.
 She also held the firm's Managing Partner position from 2017 until mid-2021.
 She assists clients with major commercial transactions, including structuring business entities and advising on large scale property transactions.
 Anna also advises on securities law compliance.

 About Nick Strettell

 Nick is the head of the Saunders Robinson Brown Commercial Team.
 He specialises in company law, commercial property matters and business sale and purchases.

 About Vanessa Baakman

-Vanessa is an Associate in our Litigation team and specialises in employment and family law.
+Vanessa is a Senior Associate in our Litigation Team and specialises in employment law, acting for both employers and employees.